Monju (train): Rolling stock

 This service was operated with 4-car 183 series electric multiple unit trains based at Fukuchiyama Depot.
 Green (first class) car accommodation was provided in car 1.

 History

-The Maizuru service was introduced in March 1996.
+The Monju service was introduced in March 1996.

 From 18 March 2007, all cars were made non-smoking.

-Maizuru services were discontinued from the start of the 12 March 2011 timetable revision.
+Monju services were discontinued from the start of the 12 March 2011 timetable revision.